erikrose/parsimonious/README.rst

 Status
 ======

-Take it easy, because 0.1 is a useable but rough preview release.
+0.2 is a usable preview release.
+Note that there may be API changes until we get to 1.0.

 * Everything that exists works.
 Test coverage is good.
 * I don't plan on making any backward-incompatible changes to the rule syntax in the future, so you can write grammars without fear.
 * It may be slow and use a lot of RAM; I haven't measured either yet.
 However, I have several macro- and micro-optimizations in mind.
-* Error reporting and debugging are nonexistent, though ``repr`` methods of things are often helpful and informative.
-I have big things planned here.
+* Error reporting is fairly uninformative, and debugging is nonexistent.
+  However, ``repr`` methods of expressions, grammars, and nodes are very clear and helpful.
+Ones of ``Grammar`` objects are even round-trippable!
+Huge things are planned for grammar debugging in the future.
-* Grammar extensibility story is underdeveloped at the moment.
+* The grammar extensibility story is underdeveloped at the moment.
 You should be able to extend a grammar by simply concatening more rules onto the existing ones; later rules of the same name should override previous ones.
   However, this is untested and may not be the final story.
-* I'm not in love with the ``Grammar`` API, so it may change.
-  ``ExpressionFlattener`` is probably going to move or get absorbed by something else.
-* No Sphinx docs yet, but the docstrings are pretty good
+* Sphinx docs are coming, but the docstrings are quite useful now.

+Coming up soon...

+* Grammar additions: comments, parentheses, and "not"
-Next, I'll do some optimization and see if I can make Parsimonious worthy of its name.
-RAM use and better thought-out grammar extensibility come after that.
+* Optimizations to make Parsimonious worthy of its name.
+* Tighter RAM use
+* Better-thought-out grammar extensibility story

 A Little About PEG Parsers